 - Leave to accept a position in the unclassified

-(2) Periods of time during which a unit member is required to be absent from his/her position by reason of an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that unit member’s seniority rights.
+- Periods of time during which a unit member is required to be absent from their position by reason of an injury or disease for which they are entitled to and currently receiving Workers’ Compensation benefits shall be included in computing length of service for the purpose of determining that unit member’s seniority rights.

-(3) Time worked in an extra help status shall not count as County service.
+- Time worked in an extra help or seasonal status shall not count as County service.

 - Time worked in a permanent, probationary, provisional or temporary status shall count as County service.
 Part-time status shall count at the rate of one (1) year of continuous employment for each two thousand eighty (2080) straight-time hours worked.

 If two (2) or more unit members have the same seniority, the examination score for their present classifications shall determine seniority.

 A. Employees who are laid off shall have the following choices:

 - Displace the unit member in the same classification within the same division, having the least seniority in County service, if there is no vacant position.

 - Take a voluntary demotion to a classification in the same division in which the unit member had prior probationary or permanent status provided such a position is held by a unit member with less seniority.

 - A displaced unit member may request the Human Resources Department Director to place the unit member’s name on the promotional eligible list or open eligible list for any classification for which, in the Human Resources Department Director’s opinion, the unit member is qualified.
 The unit member’s name will be above the names of persons who have not been displaced, ranked in the order specified in subsection 11.2.

-(3) Pursuant to the Civil Service Rules as revised, a unit member may, with the approval of the Human Resources Department Director and the gaining department head, demote or transfer to a vacant position for which he/she possesses the necessary skills and fitness.
+- Pursuant to the Civil Service Rules as revised, a unit member may, with the approval of the Human Resources Department Director and the gaining department head, demote or transfer to a vacant position for which they possess the necessary skills and fitness.